 Iyarina is a research station in the Ecuadorian Amazon with primary strengths in the Humanities and secondary strengths in the Life Sciences.
-It is located in a Kichwa speaking community on the South bank of the Río Napo with extension Waorani campuses on the Río Nushino and Curaray.
+It is located in a Kichwa speaking community on the South bank of the Río Napo with extension campuses in the Waorani territory on the Río Nushino and Curaray.
 For over 20 years Iyarina has housed the Andes and Amazon Field School where over 200 graduate FLAS Fellows (Foreign Language and Area Studies Fellowships from the US Department of Education) from more than 40 universities have received intensive language training in Amazonian Kichwa, Achuar or Wao Terero.

 The name of the station,"Iyarina," (ee-yah-ree-nah), is a Kichwa word that means to think by looking out at the land and remembering what has happened there; and from this remembering to envision the emerging future.
 This act of remembering lies at the heart of our efforts to record and preserve Amazonian tradition as a resource for the future.
-Our logo, Iluku (ee-loo-koo) the represents Iyarina as this act of remembering.
+Our logo, the Iluku bird (ee-loo-koo) represents this way of remembering.
 According to tradition the acts of creation separated Ilucu (Nyctibius grandis) from her lover who became the moon.
 When the moon comes up she remembers him and cries.
 When people hear her plaintive sound they too remember the historical separations and sacrifices that have made our present world a habitable and convivial place.